 The BMF (British Motorcycle Federation) have one of their early in the year rallies with us (The Daffodil Rally) which takes place over the last weekend in March and we can have 20+ people staying and having various rides out over the Weekend!

-We even have a guest who stays with us 4 or 5 times a year during the motorcycling season on his way bacwards and forwards up and down the country and accross into Europe - his occupation amongst many is an "Official Photographer" for Moto GP and World Sperbike!
+We even have a Guest who stays with us 4 or 5 times a year during the Motorcycling season on his way backwards and forwards up and down the country, and accross into Europe - his occupation amongst many is an "Official Photographer" for Moto GP and World Superbike!